Is Rancid Fish Oil Safe to Consume?

 Think about fish oil.
 If your gut reaction is “yuck,” you are in good company.

-Whether it’s from remembering Grandma’s cod liver oil or taking those horse-pills in the cupboard, most people believe that fish oil ought to taste bad.
-We put up with the unpleasant fish oil smell and taste because, well, it’s hard to argue with the benefits substantiated in thousands of research studies.
+Whether it’s from remembering Grandma’s cod liver oil or taking those horse-pills in the cupboard, most people believe that a fish oil supplement ought to taste bad.
+We put up with the unpleasant fish oil smell and taste because…well, it’s hard to argue with the health benefits noted in thousands of research studies.

-But the truth is that high quality omega-3 products shouldn’t taste like yesteryear’s salmon.
-If your current fish oil capsules smell fishy – or give you nauseating burps throughout day – you most likely have a rancid product on your hands.
+But the truth is that high-quality omega-3 products shouldn’t taste like yesteryear’s salmon.
+If your current fish oil products smell super fishy – or give you nauseating burps throughout the day – you may have rancid oil on your hands.

 As seafood lovers know, fish spoils more easily than other foods if not kept cold or consumed quickly.
 The same goes for fish oil.

-As fish oil oxidizes, new byproducts begin to form in the oil called lipid peroxides, as well as harmful aldehydes and ketones.
-These oxidation byproducts are what gives off the unpleasant smell and taste of spoiled fish.
+As fish oil oxidizes, new byproducts begin to form in the oil called lipid peroxides, aldehydes and ketones.
+These oxidation byproducts are what give off the unpleasant smell and taste of spoiled fish.

-The rate at which the omega-3 molecules oxidize depends on a number of factors, including how the fish were harvested and the oil processed.
+The rate at which the omega-3 molecules oxidize depends on a number of factors, including how the fish were harvested, how the oil was processed, and the oil’s exposure to oxygen thereafter.
 But once an oil has started to oxidize, there is no going back.
 At that point, it’s simply a matter of time before the oil goes rancid and counteracts the benefits of omega-3 fish oil.

 Rancid Fish Oil Effects Are Cause for Concern

-Aside from tasting and smelling bad, rancid fish oil is less effective than fresh fish oil.
-Because oxidized omega-3 molecules have a different chemical shape and reactivity than their unoxidized fatty acid counterparts, they’re not able to carry out the same functions in the cell.
+Aside from tasting and smelling bad, rancid fish oil supplements are likely less effective than fresh fish oil.
+Because oxidized omega-3 molecules have a different chemical shape and reactivity than their unoxidized fatty acid counterparts, they may not be able to carry out the same functions in the cell.

 Can Rancid Fish Oil Make You Sick?

-Many scientists also believe that consuming rancid fish oil may be harmful.
-At least two comparative studies to date show that consuming rancid fish oil can increase bad cholesterol levels.
+Two comparative studies to date showed that consuming rancid fish oil increased bad cholesterol levels.
 And in animal studies, oxidized fatty acids have been found to cause organ damage, inflammation, and atherosclerosis, among other problems.

 This is why it’s critical to consider the freshness level of your omega-3 supplement, whether it’s made from fish oil, krill oil or algae.

-Unfortunately, independent studies from Canada, New Zealand, Norway, South Africa, and more have discovered that the majority of over-the-counter omega-3 supplements exceed acceptable oxidation limits, long before the products’ supposed expiration dates.
+Unfortunately, independent studies from Canada, New Zealand, Norway, South Africa, and more have discovered that the majority of over-the-counter omega-3 supplements exceed recommended oxidation limits, long before the products’ supposed expiration date.

 How to Combat Rancidity in 5 Easy Steps

-While rancid fish oil is unfortunately all too common, fresh fish oil can provide consumers with a relatively inexpensive, safe way to improve health.
-Some of the most commonly cited benefits of getting enough omega-3s includes: lowering triglyceride levels and blood pressure, improving joint discomfort and mobility, and improving focus and mental health.
+While rancid oil is unfortunately common, fresh fish oil can provide consumers with a relatively inexpensive, safe way to improve health.
+Some of the most commonly cited benefits of getting enough omega-3 fatty acids include: lowering triglyceride levels and blood pressure, improving joint comfort and mobility, and improving focus and mental health.

 Step 1: Evaluate Your Current Product

-When assessing fish oil, put all products through the taste and smell test.
-Truly fresh fish oil has no fishy taste or smell, just like fresh fish.
+When assessing fish oil, put your products through the taste and smell test.
+Truly fresh fish oil has little fishy taste or smell, just like fresh fish.

-To tell if your fish oil capsules are rancid, break them open.
-If your nose catches a pungent smell, it’s time to throw your capsules away.
+Putting fish oil into capsules is an effective way to cover up poor quality oil.
+So if you have fish oil capsules, break them open.
+If your nose catches a pungent fishy smell, it’s time to throw your capsules away.

 Liquid omega-3 supplements also go bad with time and exposure to oxygen.
 So if your liquid fish oil or cod liver oil smells and tastes bad, get something else.